 As a developer, I like to point out that I’m not a designer.
-Thinking about the look and feel of the apps (either web, desktop or mobile) I code has always been the less interesting point for me.
+Thinking about the look and feel of the apps (either web, desktop or mobile) I code had always been the less interesting point for me.
 Funny thing is that, because I’m a woman, coworkers would often think I’ll be the one to make the design better.
-Once again, I don’t validate the cliché, the aesthetic of the app is my last concern.
-Don’t get me wrong, I was trying to make something OK in terms of UI, but I had never dug any further.
+The aesthetic of the app had always been my last concern.
+Don’t get me wrong, I was actually trying to make something OK in terms of UI, but I had never dug any further.
 I recently understood the reasons, and made a step forward to design better UIs and put some effort in the UX.

 I hate CSS (says every back-end developer)

 Let’s face it: CSS is not easy.
 If you compare to how easy it is to learn and use HTML, CSS is really tough.
-I guess most of us just assume that CSS shouldn’t take us too much time because that’s just part of the static front-end stuff.
-Meh.
+I think most of us just assume that CSS shouldn’t take us too much time and therefore never actually take the time to learn it properly.

-I’ve recently changed my mind, and more precisely my way of tackling CSS.
+I’ve recently changed my mind and my way of tackling CSS.
 CSS is a language by itself, that’s worth learning as much as any other one that can be useful in your development stack.

-CSS might seem a bit random, untamable, but the good news is it’s just a series of grammar, vocabulary and hierarchy rules, as any other coding language.
+CSS might seem a bit random and untamable, but the good news is it’s just a series of grammar, vocabulary and hierarchy rules, as in any other coding language.
 So you can learn it, you can become better at it, you can master it.
 When you see it that way, it’s becoming more interesting.

 You can look for good, comprehensive only courses on the web, train on CSS Battle (not tested yet), or challenge yourself just by designing your app on paper and realize your exact idea with HTML and CSS until you get to the desired result.
 I also totally recommend the e-zine “Hell yes CSS!” that’s teaching in a really visual manner and covers a lot.